By Herman Daly

 How do you envision a successful economy without continuous growth?

-It helps to consider a prior question: how do you envision a successful planet earth without continuous growth?
+It helps to consider a prior question: How do you envision a successful planet Earth without continuous growth?
 That is easy to envision because it exists!
 The earth as a whole does not grow in physical dimensions.
 Yet it changes qualitatively, it evolves and develops.
-Total matter on earth cycles, but does not grow.
-Energy from the sun flows through the earth coming in as a radiant low-entropy energy and exiting as high-entropy heat.
+Total matter on Earth cycles, but does not grow.
+Energy from the sun flows through the earth coming in as radiant low-entropy energy and exiting as high-entropy heat.
 But the solar flow is not growing.
 Nearly all life is powered by this entropic throughput of solar energy.
-There is birth and death, production and depreciation.
+There is birth and death, production, and depreciation.
 New things evolve; old things go extinct.
 There is continual change.
 There is qualitative development.
 But the earth is not growing!

 Growth all the way to the very limit of carrying capacity has an unrecognized political cost as well.
-Excess carrying capacity is a necessary condition for freedom and democracy.
+The excess carrying capacity is a necessary condition for freedom and democracy.
 Living close to the limit of carrying capacity, as on a submarine or spaceship, requires very strict discipline.
-On submarines we have a captain with absolute authority, not a democracy.
+On submarines, we have a captain with absolute authority, not a democracy.
 If we want democracy, we better not grow up to the limit of carrying capacity—better to leave some slack, some margin for tolerance of the disagreements and errors that freedom entails.

 The more obvious political cost of growth is war for access to rival resources—minerals, water, agricultural land, and the remaining commons.
 The hope that economic growth would mean ever more things for ever more people, and would, therefore, keep the hounds of war at bay, may have been temporarily credible in yesterday’s empty world, but not in today’s full world.